 Christine, a licensed biblical counselor, recounts her own story of depression as a mom and how she experienced the mercy and sustenance of the Lord.
-Scheduled for release October 4, 2023, you can preorder this now.
 Vaneetha Risner calls it a “must-read for moms struggling with depression.”

 Also check out her “Navigating Depression” online video workshops.

-In my interactions by phone and email, I’ve found Christine very up-to-date on resources and resource people.
+In my interactions by phone and email, I’ve found Christine up-to-date on resources and resource people.
 She has a servant heart, always timely in responding to my questions.
+Here’s the link: